efwoods/docker/backend/README.md

   - push the name of the image to docker hub
 - `docker pull`
   - pull a docker image from the docker hub
+- `docker logs [container ID/name]`
+  - show the logs of the container

 ## docker compose
 [compose.yml](compose.yml)